skyscrapers/documentation/kubernetes/walk-through.md

 ### Monitoring

 Monitoring for cronjobs is implemented by default.
+This is done with prometheus and will alert when the last run of the cronjob has failed.

 To enable monitoring for your cronjobs you need to add the label `cronjob` to the tags of the cronjob.
 The value of that label can be freely chosen.